Influenza Vaccine to Effectively Stop Cardio Thoracic Events and Decompensated Heart Failure - INVESTED

 Contribution To Literature:

-Patients were randomized in a 1:1 fashion to either high dose trivalent inactivated influenza vaccine (n = 2,630) or standard dose quadrivalent inactivated influenza vaccine (n = 2,630).
+Patients were randomized in a 1:1 fashion to intramuscular injection of either high-dose trivalent inactivated influenza vaccine (containing 60 μg of hemagglutinin per strain) (n = 2,630) or standard-dose quadrivalent inactivated influenza vaccine (containing 15 μg of hemagglutinin per strain) (n = 2,630).

 - Total number of enrollees: 5,260